-Stripe builds products that enable hundreds of thousands of e-commerce companies, SaaS businesses, on-demand marketplaces, nonprofits, and platforms to conduct business online.
+Stripe builds products that enable millions of e-commerce companies, SaaS businesses, on-demand marketplaces, nonprofits, and platforms to conduct business online.
 One inescapable facet of online commerce—and one that, unfortunately, frequently comes as an unpleasant surprise—is fraud.
 Unlike businesses that accept payments in person, internet businesses are liable for fraudulent purchases—this despite the fact that they are no more experts on fraud than their brick-and-mortar counterparts.
 As a result, many internet businesses have had to build up teams of fraud analysts and expend engineering effort on fraud detection systems.
 At Stripe, we want to help businesses focus on their product and customer experiences and not on fraud, so we’ve developed Stripe Radar, a suite of modern tools for fraud detection and prevention.

 The goal of this guide is to provide more detail on the machine learning that powers the core of Radar, explain how we think about the efficacy and performance of fraud detection systems, and describe how other tools in the Radar suite can help businesses optimize their outcomes.
 Before getting into details, though, it’s worth spending a little time on the nature and consequences of online fraud.

 Online payments fraud at a basic level involves a fraudster obtaining someone else’s credit card number and using it to make unauthorized purchases.
 For example, the fraudster might buy a high value item—say a watch—from an internet business for $1,000 and then resell it on eBay or Craigslist for $200.
 The real cardholder will eventually discover the unauthorized transaction and initiate a dispute (also known as a “chargeback”) with his or her bank.
 (While there are different types of disputes, our focus here is on payments that are disputed with fraud as the specified reason.)